rhielab/TENET_2.0/README.md

 ###### TAD_top_n_genes
 	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create TAD tables for above

+###### hypoGposMetHeatmap
+	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes positively linked to these regulators based on user input files.

+	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

+###### hypoGnegMetHeatmap
+	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes negatively linked to these regulators based on user input files.

+	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

+###### hyperGposMetHeatmap
+	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes positively linked to these regulators based on user input files.

+	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

+###### hyperGnegMetHeatmap
+	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes negatively linked to these regulators based on user input files.

+	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

+###### probe_heatmap_top_n_genes
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create methylation heatmaps for above

 ##### If you would like to run TENET newly with different settings, we recommend you to move output folders from the previous run (e.g. ./step3/ ./step4/) somewhere else or rename them in order to avoid bringing wrong files in a new run.